ibm-cloud-docs/vpc/file_storage_vpc_about.md

 If you have existing file shares that are based on either the IOPS tier profiles or custom IOPS profile; you can update those shares to use the **dp2** profile.

-Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable throughput values.
+Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable bandwidth values.
 {: beta}

 First- and second-generation profiles in the defined performance profile family are not interchangeable.
 You can't change the file share profile after the file share is created.
 You can't convert a zonal file share to a regional share, or a regional share to a zonal share.